dredre93/cv/README.md

 There are many programming languages, frameworks, libraries and communities you have to heard about.
 During working time and tough project deadlines you'll not get into it.
 So my purpose is to look beyond the box in leasure time.

-Writing web applications with C#, .ASP supported by RAZZOR framework and based on MVC architector was instructive.
+Writing web applications with C# and ASP.NET Framework supported by ASP.NET Razor syntax and based on MVC architector was instructive.
 From that point i've challenged myself with further web technologies.
-Especially intressting was the MVC framework symfony with PHP backend logic and all of the JavaScript, CSS and Bootstrap stuff in the front of the application.
+Especially intressting was the MVC framework used with symfony framework, PHP backend logic and all of the JavaScript, CSS and Bootstrap stuff in the front of the application.

 With this in mind i started to learn more about responsive web design and mobile friendly web applications with REACT, JavaScript and Next.js with MaterialUi styled components in the frontend.
 The simple authentication and database handling with firebase brightened my day as it has reminded me to my first web app written in C# with authentication handling written by myself supported by the RAZZOR framework.